 “Alvord Lake is the gateway to Golden Gate Park; it should be an inviting place for everyone.
 Frankly, right now it isn’t,” said Supervisor Breed whose district includes Alvord Lake.
 “I’m excited we’ve found a creative way to bring activity and art into this beautiful space and allow the entire community to enjoy Alvord Lake once again.”

 This partnership builds on Rec & Park’s previous efforts to activate the Alvord Lake area – Park Wide Bike Rentals has been renting out bicycles to locals and tourists at that location since 2013.
-Park Wide operates seven days a week renting bikes and connecting visitors to four other park sites: the Music Concourse in Golden Gate Park, the Marina Green, Justin Herman Plaza and Union Square.
+Park Wide operates seven days a week renting bikes and connecting visitors to four other park sites: the Music Concourse in Golden Gate Park, the Marina Green, Embarcadero Plaza and Union Square.

 “I’m thrilled that we were able to bring art to the edge of Golden Gate Park,” said Phil Ginsburg, SF Rec & Park General Manager.
 “The entrance at Alvord Lake connects the rest of San Francisco to one of the world’s great urban parks.
 I’m pleased we’ll now be able to invite people in with local art.”

 Red Umbrellas is already a partner of SF Rec & Park as they host exhibitions in Washington Square Park, Union Square, and Golden Gate Park’s Music Concourse.